amitrai9696/Shopping-Demo-App/README.md

-# Shopping-Demo-App username: 'kminchelle',password: '0lelplR'Project Name: Product List
+# Shopping-Demo-App username: 'kminchelle',password: '0lelplR'Project Name: Shopping Demo App

 Description:
-The Product List project is a comprehensive iOS application designed to showcase best practices in iOS development, integrating various key features and design patterns.
+The Shopping Demo App project is a comprehensive iOS application designed to showcase best practices in iOS development, integrating various key features and design patterns.
 This project is structured around a product listing application, emphasizing the implementation of essential components.

 Key Features: